gregbunce/calculate_routes_using_network_analyst/README.md

 [Field Name] | [Data Type]
 - Address | Text
 - Shape | Point Geometry
-- RouteName | Text *(You can group stops into separate routes using their [RouteName](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/route-analysis-layer.htm)field values; one route is generated for each group)*
+- RouteName | Text *(You can group stops into separate routes using their [RouteName](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/route-analysis-layer.htm) field values; one route is generated for each group)*

 This script also requires an output file geodatabase where the calculated routes (and stops) will be exported.